observeinc/simple-observe-client/README.md

 If you normally access Observe using a URL such as https://1234567890.observeinc.com/ then your customer ID is `1234567890` and your site name is `observeinc.com`.

+The UI components all live in src/*.tsx.

+The code that talks to Observe lives in observe/*.ts.

 ## References

   * [Observe API](https://developer.observeinc.com/)